digitalepidemiologylab/vaccine_sentiment_england/README.md

 For more information about how this model was generated (including the used training data), please refer to the paper

 ```
 Müller, Martin M., and Marcel Salathé.
-"Crowdbreaks: Tracking Health Trends Using Public Social Media Data and Crowdsourcing."
+Crowdbreaks: Tracking Health Trends Using Public Social Media Data and Crowdsourcing.
 Frontiers in public health 7 (2019).
 ```
 The corresponding data/code can be found [here](https://github.com/salathegroup/crowdbreaks-paper).

 ## Questions
-If you have further questions to how this figure was generated please write to martin.muller@epfl.ch (or info@crowdbreaks.org)
+If you have further questions, please write to martin.muller@epfl.ch (or info@crowdbreaks.org)